cmmasaba/SlackScraper/README.md

     docker run image-id

     ```
-    or you can run it in background mode
+    or run it in background mode
     ```

     docker run -d image-id